xamplify/.github/profile/README.md

 👾 Welcome 👾

-The Xamplify is a "test" playground and Shares some front-end & back-end Samples.
+The Xamplify is a "test" playground and Shares some samples.
 <!--

 **Here are some ideas to get you started:**